 The Big Moment!

 It was a big moment when I opened my Yoga Studio in 2006.
 I thoroughly enjoy helping others experience the incredible healing benefits of Iyengar Yoga.
-The response from the community has filled me with gratitude and continues to bring me satisfaction each day I come to the studio to teach.
+The response from the community since I opened Eileen’s Yoga Studio (now Abby Yoga Studio), has filled me with gratitude.
+This continues to bring me motivation and satisfaction each and every day I come to the studio to teach.